nathanielnat1993/cloud-computing-project/docs/AI-Usage-Appendix-Template.md

 no packages
-i did select my cloud computing repo but there's no packages wait how do. i login to ghcr? jovyan@jupyter-naaxk6-missouri-edu---2351cae4:~/cloud-computing-project$ echo | docker login ghcr.io -u nathanielnat1993 --password-stdin
+i did select my cloud computing repo but there's no packages wait how do. i login to ghcr? jovyan@jupyter-naaxk6-missouri-edu---2351cae4:~/cloud-computing-project$ echo
-bash: docker: command not found jovyan@jupyter-naaxk6-missouri-edu---2351cae4:~/cloud-computing-project$ how do i add that folder to my repo what do i paste? what's the classic pat? okay what's next. i pasted the pat am i pushing this big ass file? not th eparquet but the image does it take a while it seemed to stop here but it says it's still running. #16 pushing layer 18defcb9e692 7.97GB / 8.07GB 242.8s is there a way to change the commit comment do i still need the pat? okay it says it's completed jovyan@jupyter-naaxk6-missouri-edu---2351cae4:~/cloud-computing-project$ kubectl apply -f kubernetes/pvc.yaml Error from server (Forbidden): error when retrieving current configuration of:
+bash: docker: command not found jovyan@jupyter-naaxk6-missouri-edu---2351cae4:~/cloud-computing-project$ how do i add that folder to my repo what do i paste? what's the classic okay what's next. i pasted the am i pushing this big ass file? not th eparquet but the image does it take a while it seemed to stop here but it says it's still running. #16 pushing layer 18defcb9e692 7.97GB / 8.07GB 242.8s is there a way to change the commit comment do i still need the okay it says it's completed jovyan@jupyter-naaxk6-missouri-edu---2351cae4:~/cloud-computing-project$ kubectl apply -f kubernetes/pvc.yaml Error from server (Forbidden): error when retrieving current configuration of: